Norco, California

-Norco is a city in Riverside County, California, in the United States.
-Norco is known as Horsetown, USA and prides itself on being a "horse community," with horse trails, hitching posts, and corrals, and city ordinances requiring construction to have a "traditional, rustic...
+Norco is a city in northwestern Riverside County, California, United States.
+Located roughly 40 mi inland from the Pacific Ocean, Norco is known as "Horsetown, USA" and prides itself on being a "horse community".
+The area is dotted with corrals, farms, hitching posts, ranches, riding trails, and tack-and-feed supply stores; there are also city ordinances in-place requiring new construction to have a "traditional, rustic ...
 Western flavor".

 As of the 2020 census, the city population was 26,316, down from 27,063 at the 2010 census.

 History

+Luiseño Native Americans were the first inhabitants of the area.

 The city's name is a portmanteau of "North Corona", named after the North Corona Land Company.

 Norco had its "grand opening" on Mother's Day, May 13, 1923, and was later incorporated as a city on December 28, 1964.

 Geography

-According to the United States Census Bureau, the city has a total area of 14.1 sqmi of which 13.9 sqmi is land and 0.2 sqmi, or 2.22%, is water.
+According to the United States Census Bureau, the city has a total area of 14.1 sqmi of which 13.9 sqmi is land and 0.2 sqmi, or 1.56%, is water.

 One of the most notable geographical features in Norco, visible from anywhere in the city, are the Santa Ana Mountains.

 Vegetation

 Norco is rich in native plant species partly because of its diversity of habitats.
 The most prevalent plant communities are sage scrub, chaparral shrubland, and riparian woodland.
-Native plants include the California poppy, matilija poppy, toyon, Ceanothus, Chamise, Coast Live Oak, sycamore, willow and Giant Wildrye.
-(Erythrina caffra) (Strelitzia reginae).
-Mexican Fan Palms, Canary Island Palms, Queen Palms, Date Palms, and California Fan Palms are common in the Norco area, although only the latter is native.
+Native plants include the California poppy, matilija poppy, toyon, Ceanothus, Chamise, coast live oak, sycamore, willow and giant wildrye.
+Introduced plants include Erythrina afra and Strelitzia reginae.
+Mexican fan palms, Canary Island palms, queen palms, date palms, and California fan palms are common in the Norco area, although only the latter is native.
 The Biome is the Mediterranean Biome but has many alternate names: The Woodland Biome, The Shrub Biome, or the Chaparral Biome.